Parameterisation space for Cornell potential in a QCD potential model: The Cornell Potential and Perturbation

 which is the sum of coulombic and linear potential with a scale factor `c'.
 Both the potentials play decisive role in the quark dynamics and their separation is not possible.
 Besides there is no appropriate small parameter so that one of the potential within a perturbation theory can be made perturbative.\\

 With the Cornell Potential, one cannot solve the Schrodinger equation in quantum mechanics except for some simple models.
 Therefore, physicists opt for developing efficient approximate methods.
 Perturbation theory is one of the helpful tools to get an approximate wavefunction with the Cornell potential.
-In fact, perturbation theory is considered to be one of the approximate methods which most appeals to intuition.\\ However,in perturbation theory, one has to check the convergence of the series which appears in the procedure.
-If the rate of convergence of the perturbation series is sufficiently high then we may expect accurate results.\\ The advantage of taking Cornell potential for study is that it leads naturally to two choices of ``parent" Hamiltonian, one based on the Coulomb part and the other on the linear term, which can be usefully compared.
+In fact, perturbation theory is considered to be one of the approximate methods which most appeals to intuition.\\

+However,in perturbation theory, one has to check the convergence of the series which appears in the procedure.
+If the rate of convergence of the perturbation series is sufficiently high then we may expect accurate results.\\

+The advantage of taking Cornell potential for study is that it leads naturally two choices of ``parent" Hamiltonian, one based on the Coulomb part and the other on the linear term, which can be usefully compared.
 It is expected that, in choosing the perturbative part of the potential a dominant role is played by critical $ r_{0} $ where the potential $ V(r)=0 $.
 Aitchison and Dudek in ref.\cite{AITCHISION} put an argument that if the size of a state measured by $\langle r\rangle < r_{0}$, then the Coulomb part as the ``Parent" will perform better and if not so the linear part as ``parent" will perform better.
 The Aitchison's work also showed the results that with Coulombic part as perturbation(VIPT), bottomonium spectra are well explained than Charmonium where as Charmonium states are well explained with linear part as parent.
 It becomes noteworthy in this context that the critical distance $ r_{0} $ is not a constant and can be enhanced by reducing $b$ and $c$ or by increasing $\alpha_{s}$.